 Fully focusing on syncing with the rhythm of a metronome is often more effective than trying to change your movements consciously because your body naturally adjusts.
 This simple adjustment to your therapy program results in less stumbling and a steadier pace, thus reducing your risk of falling.

 You can buy a metronome to have at home or a portable one that you can take along with you.
 If you have a smartphone, you can download one for free by searching on Google or going to your app store.
-If you are interested in trying our in our rehab program, contact us.
-We have a built-in metronome in our app to help you along.
-We also demonstrate the exercises with videos that follow a rhythm set at specific patterns.

 We recommend you try adding a metronome to your workout to help control your movements during your exercises and to increase your walking speed.
 It’s a great way to pick up your pace!